 Holidays, business trips, round-the-world adventures… whatever kind of journey you're about to embark on, it pays to have the right kit… and the right kitbag to stow your stuff in.

 There are all kinds of considerations here: budget, size, how long you’re going away for, security, longevity (how long you expect the case to last).
-In essence though you have three main choices: 1) A hard or soft case; 2) Two wheels or four; 3) A cabin-size case or larger.

 Let’s take a look at all of these choices in turn...

 - Best travel stroller: lightweight buggies for a hassle-free holiday